 Admissions requirements and procedure

-- Transcripts from all accredited institutions where undergraduate and/or graduate credit was earned.
+- Transcripts from all accredited institutions where undergraduate and/or graduate credit was earned (submitted directly to the School of Interdisciplinary and Graduate Studies by the institution).
 Minimum GPA required for undergraduate work: 3.0 on a four-point scale.
-(All University of Louisville transcripts will be submitted automatically with completion of an application for graduate study.)

-- A personal statement of 1-2 pages in Spanish discussing how the MA in Spanish relates to the applicant’s professional or personal goals.
+- A personal statement of 400-500 words, written in Spanish, discussing how the M.A. in Spanish relates to the applicant’s professional or personal goals.

 Complete applications to the Spanish MA program are considered throughout the academic year, although priority will be given to applications received at least six weeks prior to the intended start date.
 The Director of Graduate Studies in Spanish reviews applications and, in consultation with the Spanish graduate faculty, makes all admission decisions.
 In some cases, applicants may be admitted on a conditional basis even though application materials are incomplete.

 Applicants who do not seek the Spanish MA but wish to take graduate course work in Spanish may be permitted to enroll in non-degree status.
 Application credentials must include the application form, application fee, and an official transcript showing the award of a baccalaureate degree.
 Should a non-degree student be admitted at a later date into the degree program, up to nine hours of course work taken in non-degree status may be applied to the degree with departmental approval.
 No more than fifteen hours may be accumulated while in non-degree status.

 Applicants who wish to be considered for a must submit a separate GTA application directly to the Department of Classical and Modern Languages.
 (GTA application deadline in 2019: March 19th.)
 Although students may enter the Spanish MA program in the fall or spring, graduate teaching assistantships are awarded only once a year (in the spring for start in fall of the next academic year).